JamesBurnside/jamesburnside.github.io/_posts/2021-07-26-github-vs-ADO.md

 image: github-vs-ado.png
 ---

-During my time at Microsoft I have worked extensively with both Azure Dev Ops and GitHub, and I have praise and qualms for both.
+During my time at Microsoft I have worked pretty extensively with both Azure Dev Ops and GitHub, and I have praise and qualms for both.

 Currently being written... ✍✍✍